hoangduytranuk/blender_manual/blender_docs/manual/editors/dope_sheet/introduction.rst

    The Dope Sheet.

-The Dope Sheet gives the animator a "birds-eye-view" of everything occurring within a scene.
+The Dope Sheet gives the animator a birds-eye-view of the keyframes inside the scene.
-It contains a collection of animation editors.

-Classical hand-drawn animators often made a chart, showing exactly when each drawing, sound and camera move would occur, and for how long.
-They nicknamed this the "dope sheet".
+The Dope Sheet is inspired by classical hand-drawn animation process, in which animators will make use of a chart, showing exactly when each drawing, sound and camera move will occur, and for how long.
+This is called an exposure-sheet or 'dope sheet'.
 While CG foundations dramatically differ from classical hand-drawn animation, Blender's *Dope Sheet* inherits a similar directive.